a-n-t-h-o-n-y/NES-Term/README.md

 ## Running

-The emulator can be run a game by specifying the ROM file as the first argument when launching from the terminal.
+The emulator can run a game by specifying the ROM file as the first argument when launching from the terminal.

 Root privileges are required for proper keyboard input in the terminal, key